plat956/anyqueries/README.md

 # ANY-QUERIES
 The application is an instance of typical "Question-Answer" system.
 You know such examples as <b>stackoverflow.com</b> or even <b>otvet.mail.ru</b>.
-Some people who'd like to ask something make question, others can respond.
+Some people who'd like to ask something create question, others can respond.
 Users can mark any answer as a correct for thier question, attach different files, put likes/dislikes to answers.

 There are 4 roles in the system:
 <ul>